Buy Here Pay Here

 Since buying a car with bad credit can intimidating, it also puts you in a potentially precarious position in terms of negotiating a fair price.
 That's why it's always good to do a bit of homework before going in.

 For that reason, we've compiled our list of 4 of our tips for purchasing a car at a "Buy Here Pay Here" car dealership.

 Tip 1.
 Save as much as you can for a down payment.

 Although delaying a purchase may not be an option for everyone, the more you can set aside to put towards a down-payment, the lower the amount in interest you'll have to pay over the lifetime of the loan.

 Tip 2.
 Do your homework on car values

 This may seem self-explanatory, but it's actually often overlooked, especially if you're in a pinch and need a car fast.
-Make sure to check with third party sites such as Kelly Blue Book or Edmonds to research values of vehicles you are considering before signing anything.
+Make sure to check with third party sites such as Kelley Blue Book or Edmonds to research values of vehicles you are considering before signing anything.
 This way you'll make sure to get the best possible value.